⚠️ At the moment, per diem allowances are only available in Germany.

 The German government routinely publishes the different per diem allowances employees are eligible for depending on their destination of travel.
-An example can be found here for 2019.
 It's not possible to adjust the allowance amounts or to change the rates.
 We use the ones published in the German regulation and they are automatically updated.

 Meal Allowance Per Diems (Verpflegungsmehraufwand)

 German meal allowance per diems are payments to employees to cover their meal costs when travelling.
 This is the most frequently used type of German per diem.

 Note that Verpflegungsmehraufwand and Tagespauschale are used interchangeably.

 There are two different meal allowance per diem allowances, the half-day allowance and the full day allowance:

 Employees are compensated at this allowance for: